Monday, January 12, 2026

 According to Mintel’s reporting, 34 percent of U.S. adults say highly processed food is a top concern.
 And while “root to shoot” whole vegetable dishes — think roasted Brussels sprouts, carrots, or bok choy — have been on menus for years, the new concerns over ultra-processed foods are putting any and all vegetables back into the spotlight.

-Nearly half (47 percent) of U.S. fruit or vegetable buyers surveyed by Mintel also say that “processed produce” — think fruit cups and canned tomatoes — are a good substitute for fresh produce and still a better option than ultra-processed foods.
+Nearly half (47 percent) of U.S. fruit or vegetable buyers surveyed by Mintel also say that “processed produce” — fruit cups and canned tomatoes — are a good substitute for fresh produce and still a better option than ultra-processed foods.

 bowls of sweetgreen salads